Amazon sellers taxes: A beginner’s guide to FBA sales tax

 Step 1: Get a sales tax permit

 Each state has its own rules and application process for getting a sales tax permit.
-Visit the state’s tax authority website to learn the requirements and obtain the necessary forms.
+Visit the state’s tax authority or department of revenue website for tax information and get the necessary forms.

 Step 2: Turn on tax collection